-Low HDL and High triglycerides is a common cholesterol disorder.
-However, many people stay focused on LDL cholesterol.
-Often, they have no clue why they have low HDL, high triglycerides.
-They also don’t know how to raise HDL cholesterol and lower triglycerides level.
+Low HDL cholesterol and High triglycerides is a common cholesterol disorder.
+The two go hand in hand.
+When your triglycerides are high, your HDL goes down.
+However, many people – as well as doctors – stay focused on LDL cholesterol.
+Often, they have no clue why someone has low HDL and high triglycerides levels.
+In addition, they don’t know how to raise HDL cholesterol and lower triglycerides level.

 There are three types of cholesterol you should know about: